-Our revenues to date have been generated primarily from payments under our licensing arrangements with SKK and KD.
-Under the Seikagaku Agreement, we are entitled to up-front and milestone payments of up to \$17 million (of which \$2 million is attributable to our participation in certain research and development activities), annual payments of \$500,000, and up to an additional \$4 million in milestone payments if SKK pursues a second indication (the current indication is RA).
-We will also be entitled to royalties in an amount between 7-12% of annual net sales in Japan subject to certain sales criteria.
-In accordance with the Seikagaku Agreement, we received an up-front payment of \$3.0 million in 2006, a milestone payment of \$1.0 million in 2008 and \$0.5 million per year from 2007 through 2011 as an annual minimum royalty payment (for an aggregate of \$2.5 million).
+Our revenues to date have been generated primarily from payments under our licensing arrangements with Cipher, KD and SKK.
+Under the Distribution and Supply Agreement with Cipher we received CDN\$1.65 million upon execution of the agreement and are entitled to milestone payments upon receipt of regulatory approval by Health Canada for CF101 and the first delivery of commercial launch quantities as follows (i) CDN\$1 million upon the first approved indication for either psoriasis or RA, and (ii) CDN \$1 million upon the second approved indication for either psoriasis or RA.
+In addition, following regulatory approval, we shall be entitled to a royalty of 16.5% of net sales of CF101 in Canada and reimbursement for the cost of manufacturing CF101.
+We are also entitled to a royalty payment for any authorized generic of CF101 that Cipher distributes in Canada.
 Under the Kwang Dong Agreement, we are entitled to up-front and milestone payments of up to \$1.5 million.
 In accordance with the Kwang Dong Agreement, we received an up-front payment of \$0.3 million and a payment of \$0.048 million as consideration for KD's purchase of our ordinary shares in 2009 and a milestone payment of \$0.2 million in 2010.
+Under the recently terminated SKK license agreement we received an aggregate of approximately \$8.5 million from SKK.
 See "Item 4.
-Information on the Company-Business Overview-Out-Licensing Agreements".
+Information on the Company-Business Overview-Out-Licensing and Distribution Agreements".

-Under the terms of the Seikagaku Agreement and the Kwang Dong Agreement, in addition to the payments mentioned above, we are entitled to certain additional payments based on the sale of raw materials, subject to the terms and conditions of the respective agreements.
+Under the terms of the Kwang Dong Agreement, in addition to the payments mentioned above, we are entitled to certain additional payments based on the sale of raw materials, subject to the terms and conditions of the respective agreements.
 See "Item 4.
-Information on the Company-Business Overview-Out-Licensing Agreements".
-Certain payments we have received from SKK and KD have been subject to a 10% and 5% withholding tax in Japan and Korea, respectively, and certain payments we may receive in the future, if at all, may also be subject to the same withholding tax in Japan and Korea.
-Receipt of any milestone payment under our out-licensing agreements depends on many factors, some of which are beyond our control.
+Information on the Company-Business Overview-Out-Licensing and Distribution Agreements".
+Certain payments we have received from SKK and KD have been subject to a 10% and 5% withholding tax in Japan and Korea, respectively, and certain payments we may receive in the future, if at all, may also be subject to the same withholding tax in Korea.
+Receipt of any milestone payment under our outlicensing agreements depends on many factors, some of which are beyond our control.
 We cannot assure you that we will receive any of these future payments.
 We expect our revenues for the next several years, if any, to be derived primarily from payments under our current out-license agreements and our public capital raising activities, as well as additional collaborations that we may enter into in the future with respect to our drug candidates.